Eco-Consult Pacific

 M.Ag.Sc, B.Ag.Sc., Wageningen Agricultural University, The Netherlands

-Mr. Wilco Liebregts, a national of the Netherlands, is a specialist in plant protection.
-His qualifications are supported by more than 20 years of relevant work experience in the research and development of appropriate pest management strategies in a wide range of Pacific Island farming systems.
-He has worked in 17 Pacific Island Countries and Territories, including all 8 Pacific ACP states.
-Mr. Liebregts is specialised in biological control, pest ecology and Integrated Pest Management (IPM) in a wide range of cropping systems with food and plantation crops.
+Mr. Wilco Liebregts, a national of the Netherlands, has held the position of Managing Director for over 15 years, during which he has managed over 50 projects for many international, national and regional organizations.
+He is specialized in the management, monitoring and evaluation of projects.
+His qualifications are further supported by more than 25 years of relevant work experience in research and development in rural development in the Pacific region.
+He has worked in 18 Pacific Island Countries and Territories.
+Mr. Liebregts is specialised in the development of appropriate pest management strategies in a wide range of Pacific Island farming systems, particularly in using non-chemical pest control approaches, including biological control, pest ecology and IPM.
 From 1984 to 1987 he was employed as entomologist by the German Agency for Technical Cooperation (GTZ) in the Samoan-German Crop Protection Project.
 From 1987 to 1997 he worked for the CSIRO Division of Entomology, Australia, as consultant and later as Pacific Co-ordinator for several biological control projects funded by the Australian Centre for International Agricultural Research (ACIAR).
-He is author of more than 30 research and review papers in refereed journals and conference and workshop proceedings.
-Mr. Liebregts has extensive experience in the identification, formulation, management and evaluation of national and regional projects, and has conducted consultancies for UNDP, FAO, GTZ, Forum Secretariat, SPREP, CSIRO, SPC, Land Grant Program/ADAP, College of Micronesia and AusAID.
-His interests include biodiversity issues and the development of sustainable management techniques for land and shore-based farming- and ecosystems in the Pacific.
+He is author of more than 30 research and review papers in referenced journals and conference and workshop proceedings.
+Mr. Liebregts has conducted consultancies for UNDP, FAO, GTZ, Pacific Islands Forum Secretariat, SPREP, CSIRO, SPC, Land Grant Program/ADAP, College of Micronesia and AusAID.
+His interests include biodiversity and the development of sustainable management techniques for farming- and ecosystems in the Pacific.

 Mr. Stanley Hancock Associate